isc-projects/stork/doc/usage.rst

 in its configuration file or a host database (via host_cmds premium hooks library).

 The ``Filter hosts`` input box is located above the Hosts table.
-It allows filtering of hosts by identifier types, identifier values, IP reservations and the word "global".
+It allows filtering of hosts by identifier types, identifier values, IP reservations and by globality i.e. ``is:global`` and ``not:global``.
 When filtering by DHCP identifier values, it is not necessary to use colons between the pairs of hexadecimal digits.
 For example, the reservation ``hw-address=0a:1b:bd:43:5f:99`` will be found regardless of whether the filtering text is ``1b:bd:43`` or ``1bbd43``.

 Sources of Host Reservations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~